COSCS340/OoT_Randomiser/Final_Project_Report.md

 with respect to the item dependencies in the code.

 Modules/Components:
-Qt GUI (written by Demi)
++ Qt GUI (written by Demi)
-    -Small, manageable window with randomizer seed options -Character color selection
+    - Small, manageable window with randomizer seed options
+    - Character color selection
-    -Drop-down to choose file path
+    - Drop-down to choose file path
-    -Calls Randomizer to copy and edit file
+    - Calls Randomizer to copy and edit file
-Randomizer written in C++ and will modify .z64 file type (written by Chris)
++ Randomizer written in C++ and will modify .z64 file type (written by Chris)
-    -Decompresses .z64 file
+    - Decompresses .z64 file
-    -Stores entire binary game file (64MB) as an array -Changes indexes (addresses) of elements based on randomized values -Writes entire edited file to a new .z64 file for user Color Selector
+    - Stores entire binary game file (64MB) as an array
+    - Changes indexes (addresses) of elements based on randomized values
+    - Writes entire edited file to a new .z64 file for user +Color Selector
-    -Changes RGB or RGBa values at specified location in file -User selected color preferences
+    - Changes RGB or RGBa values at specified location in file
+    - User selected color preferences
-    -Change color of player clothes/gear and Navi ( the fairy ) -Not Finished
+    - Change color of player clothes/gear and Navi ( the fairy )
+    - Not Finished

 Team